JyuanShen/PISNet/README.md

 BaiduNetdisk: https://pan.baidu.com/s/1cONUOWE60QoHzs-R_tdc5w  Password: foyr

 ## Code
 * Currently the network is suitable for dealing with interference intensity similar to that in SarTF Dataset.
-If the difference in the ISR (Signal-Interference-Ratio) is too large (eg. the SIR too low), the performance may be degraded.
+If the difference of the Signal-Interference-Ratio (SIR) is significant (eg. the SIR too small), the processing performance may be degraded.
 The SIR of the training set should be adjusted accordingly.
 * For specific training details, please refer to the experiment and discussion chapters of our paper.

 ## Cite